Inedo/inedo-docs/Content/proget/feeds/nuget/legacy-nuget.md

 ### NuGet.org and the ODATA (V2) API

 :::(Warning)
 NuGet.org deprecated certain V2 ODATA queries, which will lead to an error if you have a connector to NuGet.org and query the feed with these queries.
-See  [Problems With My NuGet.org Connectors
-](/docs/proget/feeds/nuget/problems-with-my-nuget-org-connectors) to learn more.
+See [Troubleshooting: NuGet.org Connectors](/docs/proget/feeds/nuget#nuget-connectors) to learn more.
 :::

-Because the  ODATA (v2) API has limited support on NuGet.org, ProGet will always use the JSON-LD (v3) endpoint ( `https://api.nuget.org/v3/index.json`) if the connector host name is nuget.org.
+Because the  ODATA (v2) API has limited support on NuGet.org, ProGet will always use the JSON-LD (v3) endpoint (`https://api.nuget.org/v3/index.json`) if the connector host name is nuget.org.
 You can add an override token (`#v2`) at the end of a nuget.org URL, such as `http://nuget.org/api/v2#v2`, to force the ODATA (v2) protocol.

 ## Legacy (Quirks) NuGet Feeds